awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 # Interface VPC endpoints \(AWS PrivateLink\)<a name="vpce-interface"></a>

-An interface VPC endpoint \(interface endpoint\) enables you to connect to services powered by AWS PrivateLink\.
+An interface VPC endpoint \(interface endpoint\) allows you to connect to services powered by AWS PrivateLink\.
 These services include some AWS services, services hosted by other AWS customers and Partners in their own VPCs \(referred to as *endpoint services*\), and supported AWS Marketplace Partner services\.
 The owner of the service is the *service provider*, and you, as the principal creating the interface endpoint, are the *service consumer*\.

 The following are the general steps for setting up an interface endpoint: